marceloandrioni/vectorize-thredds-plugin/README.md

 3) add an `Attribute` to your magnitude variable with `name="vectorize_mag"` and `value="{U var name}/{V var name}"
 4) add an `Attribute` to your direction variable with `name="vectorize_dir"` and `value="{U var name}/{V var name}"`.

-These new variables will be read by NetCDF-Java (and the TDS) and the magnitude and directions of the provided `u` and `v` variables.
+These new variables will be read by NetCDF-Java (and the TDS) as the magnitude and directions of the provided `u` and `v` variables.

 #### netCDF-Java API
 If you're using netCDF-Java directly in your project, you can add the new `Variables` as follows: